VirgilSecurity/virgil-purekit-php/README.md

 Also, use this flow in case your database has been COMPROMISED!

-> This action doesn't require to create an additional table or to do any modification with available one.
-When a user just needs to change his or her own password, use the EnrollAccount function to replace user's old passw0rd record value in your DB with a new record.
+> This action doesn't require to create an additional table or to modify scheme of existing table.
+When a user just needs to change his or her own password, use the EnrollAccount function to replace user's oldRecord in your DB with a newRecord.

 There is how it works: